JotaRandom/hfsutils/README.md

 hfsutils is a collection of tools for manipulating Hierarchical File System (HFS) volumes, the native format used by classic Macintosh computers.
 This modern port works on Linux, Unix-like systems, and BSD variants, providing a lightweight, terminal-based toolset for accessing HFS media.

-This version is based on the original hfsutils by Robert Leslie (1996-1998), with contributions from Brock Gunter-Smith's Apple Silicon fork and additional modernization work.
-The package has been restructured to remove legacy Tcl/Tk/X11 dependencies, focusing on command-line utilities and C libraries.
+This version (4.1.0A) is based on the original hfsutils by Robert Leslie (1996-1998), building upon Brock Gunter-Smith's Apple Silicon fork (4.0.0) with extensive additional modernization work.
+The package has been restructured to remove legacy Tcl/Tk/X11 dependencies, focusing on command-line utilities and C libraries with enterprise-grade features including HFS+ journaling support.

 **Authors & Contributors:**
 - Original Author: Robert Leslie
-- Apple Silicon Fork: Brock Gunter-Smith
+- Apple Silicon Fork (4.0.0): Brock Gunter-Smith
-- Current Maintainer: Pablo Lezaeta
+- Extended Version (4.1.0A): Pablo Lezaeta
 - Repository: https://github.com/JotaRandom/hfsutils
 - Original Project: http://www.mars.org/home/rob/proj/hfs/
 - License: GNU General Public License, Version 2 (see [COPYRIGHT](COPYRIGHT))